Lecture 7

 Important: independence does not imply conditional independence, and vice versa.
 We'll see both on later slides.

 Three Boolean variables \(A, B, C\).
-How many probabilities are needed to specify the joint?
+How many probabilities specify the joint?

 Q1.
 No independence assumed.